Daewoo Precision Industries K5

-The Daewoo Precision Industries K5 or K5/DP51 series is a 9×19mm semi-automatic pistol produced by S&T Daewoo of South Korea.
+The Daewoo Precision Industries K5 or K5/DP51 series is a 9×19mm semi-automatic pistol produced by SNT Motiv (formerly S&T Daewoo) of South Korea.

 The K5 was introduced in 1989.
 It is recoil operated and uses a conventional Browning-type locking system.
 It is mostly carried by commissioned officers in the South Korean military.

 Design

 The K5 is a compact, lightweight pistol with an unconventional trigger mechanism called "fast action".
 The frame is made of forged 7075-T6 aluminum alloy with a matte anodized finish, while the slide is constructed out of forged 4140 steel with a matte finish.
 The barrel is made of forged 4150 steel with a 104.14 mm (6 grooves) right twist.

-The pistol features an unusual "fast action" trigger mechanism which allows the hammer to be decocked while still keeping the mainspring compressed.
-The "fast action" (also known as Triple Action, and most recently known as Double Action Plus+) mode allows the trigger travel of the double-action mode and the trigger weight of single-action mode.
+The "fast action" trigger mechanism allows the hammer to be decocked while still keeping the mainspring compressed.
+The "fast action" (commonly referred to as "Triple Action", and most recently called "Double Action Plus" by Lionheart Industries) mode allows the trigger travel of the double-action mode with the trigger weight of single-action mode.
 This allows a more accurate first shot due to the lighter weight of the trigger.
 It is also safer due to the longer trigger travel required to fire the pistol.
 A light pull on the trigger causes the hammer to flick back, after which the pistol would behave in conventional single-action mode.

 The pistol can also be fired in traditional double and single-action modes.

 The factory double-column type box magazines hold 13 or 15 rounds for the full size variant or for the compact variant 10 rounds.
 Smith & Wesson 59-series magazines are known to be compatible with the DP51 but will protrude slightly.
 The magazine release is of the push button type.

 The pistol has three-dot iron sights.
 The safety consists of an ambidextrous safety external safety and a passive firing pin block which (as its name implies) blocks the firing pin from moving forward unless the trigger is pulled.

 The handgrip panels are made of one piece polymer.